marsygithub/ElectionReflection/README.md

 ![alt text](/images/website.png)

-The web app was created through flask and can be accessed at:  www.discovercongress.co
+The web app was created through Flask and can be accessed at:  www.discovercongress.co